The infrared problem in QED: A lesson from a model with Coulomb interaction and realistic photon emission: Introduction

 The aim of this work is to shed light on the above problems by discussing a model describing Coulomb scattering with photon emission by $N$ heavy charged particles, treated as classical particles, with no recoil induced by the photon interaction.
 Even if the particle dynamics is not affected by the photon interaction, the model is not explicitely solvable, the photon dynamics depends on the non-trivial particle trajectories and detailed estimates are needed for the control of infrared effects arising from Coulomb asymptotic distorsions.

+Such distorsions are of the same form ($\sim \log t$) as those induced by photon recoil, which should not therefore lead to substantial changes for the control of the asymptotic dynamics.
+Moreover, the results of \cite{CFP} confirm that photon recoil does not change the (coherent) characterization of asymptotic photons in terms of the asymptotic charged particle velocity.

-As a consequence of the no-recoil approximation, there is no scattering in the one charged particle sector; however, in the many particle sectors the $S-$matrix is non-trivial and for its construction the Coulomb asymptotic distortions play a very similar role as the effects of recoil under photon emission.
+As a consequence of the no-recoil approximation, there is no scattering in the one charged particle sector; however, in the many particle sectors the $S-$matrix is non-trivial and for its construction the Coulomb asymptotic distortions play a substantial role.
+The overall picture qualifies as a realistic description of scattering of heavy charged particles, with strong effects for particles of high charge.

 The fact that the interaction is translation invariant and the electromagnetic current is not pre-assigned is a distinctive feature of the model with respect to the external current and Pauli-Fierz-Blanchard models.
 In fact, the model allows for the discussion of the asymptotic limit of charged particle variables and charged fields, with non-trivial electromagnetic effects even in the one charged particle sector and a complete control of Coulomb effects.
-In this way, asymptotic field algebras are constructed, with a full control of the problems raised in i)-iv).
+Asymptotic field algebras are constructed, with a full control of the problems raised in i)-iv).

 The model is defined by the Hamiltonian

 where $h_0$ is the (non-relativistic or relativistic) free Hamiltonian of $N$ classical particles in the Koopman formulation, $h_I$ the Coulomb interaction, $ H_0 $ the free photon Hamiltonian, $ H_{I , \, r} $ the (renormalized) particle-photon interaction. $H$ is invariant under space translations, with generator denoted by $\P$.